Eberload/Scanframe/README.md

 - F: Fullscreen.
 - F: Exit fullscreen.

 Thank you for using Scanframe!
-If you like it, please consider donating 🖤. https://ko-fi.com/eberload
+If you find it useful, consider donating.💰 https://ko-fi.com/eberload

 -------------------------------------------------------------------------------------------